Indexing Techniques for Graph Reachability Queries: Path-Constrained Reachability Indexes

 P2H+ is a 2-hop index for alternation-based queries, designed based on the transitivity of plain reachability and SPLSs.
-Given the reachability from $s$ to $u$ and from $u$ to $t$, it is trivial to derive that $t$ is reachable from $s$.
+Given the reachability from $s$ to $u$ and from $u$ to $t$, it follows that $t$ is reachable from $s$.
 In addition, if both paths from $s$ to $u$ and from $u$ to $t$ satisfy the path constraint specified by $\alpha$, the path from $s$ to $t$ can also satisfy the constraint, due to the transitivity of SPLSs (see Section \ref{sec:alternation-based_indexes}).
-Therefore, SPLSs can be added to the index entries of the 2-hop index, which can be used to process alternation-based queries.
+Therefore, SPLSs can be added to the index entries of the 2-hop index for processing alternation-based queries.

-\textit{\textbf{The indexing algorithm of P2H+}}.
 P2H+ indexing extends the PLL indexing algorithm \cite{10.1145/2505515.2505724} to deal with alternation-based reachability.
 The P2H+ indexing algorithm intervenes in the second step of the PLL indexing algorithm by computing the SPLSs while performing backward and forward BFS.
-For example, in Fig. \ref{fig:graphs}, the backward from $B$ can visit $A$ with the path-label set $\{\texttt{worksFor},\texttt{friendOf}\}$.
-Thus, index entry $(B, (\texttt{worksFor}, \texttt{friendOf}))$ is inserted into $L_{out}(A)$.

-\textit{\textbf{Pruning rules in the P2H+ indexing}}.
-P2H+ applies pruning rules to accelerate index building as well as remove redundancy in the index. \begin{itemize} \item The first pruning rule is that if vertex $v$ visited by a BFS has been processed previously, then the vertex can be pruned in the subsequent processing steps, since the corresponding reachability information has been recorded when processing $v$.